Using Social Cues to Recognize Task Failures for HRI: Overview, State-of-the-Art, and Future Directions: Theme 2: Recognizing task failures in human-robot interaction research

 \subsubsection{Taxonomies of robot failures}

-\citet{tian2021taxonomy} created a taxonomy of failures in HRI.
-The authors reviewed studies on human emotion and social interaction, as well as HRI studies on failures, and found two main categories of robot failures: social failures, resulting in lower perceived socio-technical performance, and performance failures which are defined as technical exceptions in delivering a designed functional task.
-Within the category of social robot failures, the authors differentiate between \textit{interaction} (with the environment, other agents, or humans) and \textit{technical} (hardware or software) failures.
+\citet{tian2021taxonomy} proposed a taxonomy of social failures \textit{in HRI}, thereby expanding the prior taxonomy of social failures by \citet{honig2018understanding}. \citet{tian2021taxonomy} identify two main categories of robot failures: 1) social failures, resulting in lower perceived socio-technical performance, and 2) performance failures which are defined as technical exceptions in delivering a designed functional task.
+Social robot failures are further differentiated between \textit{interaction-} (with the environment, other agents, or humans) and \textit{technical} (hardware or software) failures \cite{tian2021taxonomy}.
 Each failure can be characterized by functional severity, social severity, relevance, frequency, condition, and symptoms.
-The taxonomy of failures described in \citet{honig2018understanding} is reproduced in Figure \ref{fig_honig2018fig1}.
-This work also covers various aspects of failures, such as (1) communicating failures (e.g. error messages), (2) how failures influence user perception, and (3) how failures can be mitigated.
+Based on this work, a new taxonomy of robot failures was recently suggested in \citet{honig2022taxonomy}, expanding the original taxonomy from \citet{honig2018understanding} to include both technical failures and the \textit{social} failures adopted from \citet{tian2021taxonomy}.

-Notably, there exist many other taxonomies of robot failures, such as taxonomies focusing on benign vs. catastrophic errors \cite{laprie1985dependable}, errors of varying recoverability \cite{o2004demonstrating}, physical vs. human errors \cite{carlson2005ugvs}, interaction vs. algorithm vs. software vs. hardware errors \cite{steinbauer2012survey}, and communication vs. processing errors \cite{brooks2017human}.
+Notably, there exist many other taxonomies of robot failures, such as taxonomies focusing on benign vs. catastrophic errors \cite{laprie1985dependable}, errors of varying recoverability \cite{o2004demonstrating}, physical vs. human errors \cite{carlson2005ugvs}, interaction vs. algorithm vs. software vs. hardware errors \cite{steinbauer2012survey}, and communication vs. processing errors \cite{brooks2017human}. \citet{nielsen2023using} used an ethnographic video analysis method on YouTube videos to code interaction breakdowns between humans and service robots and identified the failure categories of issues with input channels, detection failure, interaction breakdowns, and environmental disturbances.
 Due to the rich nature of the robot error, which involves many dimensions at once, an instance of a robot error can, similar to human errors (see Section \ref{sec:theme1} for Theme 1), be described along various dimensions from different taxonomies, informed by what is most useful for the audience and application at hand.
-In this paper, we will mostly rely on the taxonomy by \citet{tian2021taxonomy}, as it is consistent with definitions in key related work on human reactions to robot failures such as \citet{giuliani2015systematic}'s categorization of social signals during error situations.
+This paper will mostly rely on the taxonomy derived from the iterative work by \citet{honig2018understanding,honig2022taxonomy}, and \citet{tian2021taxonomy}.
+This work is consistent with definitions in key related work on human reactions to robot failures, such as \citet{giuliani2015systematic}'s categorization of social signals during error situations.